 An Expertly Guided Journey into the Hidden Corners of Bryce, Zion & Grand Canyon National Parks

-Standing on the edge of the Grand Canyon's North Rim, searching the shadowy depths for a glimpse of the silver ribbon that is the Colorado River, we're overcome by a sense of wonder at our own tiny instant in geological history.
+Standing on the edge of the Grand Canyon's North Rim, searching the shadowy depths for a glimpse of the silver ribbon that is the Colorado River, you're overcome by a sense of wonder at our own tiny instant in geological history.
 The canyon's sedimentary layers, stacked more than a mile thick, are a calendar for the millennia, formed by the erosive power of water and wind over eons.
-No less moving are neighboring Bryce and Zion, whose pink pinnacles and soaring sandstone ramparts round out this trio of iconic Southwest parks that are our focus.
+No less moving are neighboring Bryce and Zion, whose pink pinnacles and soaring sandstone ramparts round out this trio of famed Southwest parks that are our focus.
 We explore all three in depth on this classic Western adventure, enjoying stays in historic park lodges en route.
 And we travel in the quieter seasons of spring and fall, when visitors are fewer and the high desert light is pure magic.

-Gaze into the Grand Canyon’s storied depths from the more remote and less-visited North Rim, on our out-of-the-ordinary canyonlands adventure
+Gaze into the Grand Canyon’s storied depths from the more remote and less-visited North Rim on our out-of-the-ordinary canyonlands adventure

 Stay at classic stone-and-timber national park lodges, optimally located, with the ambience of adventure from a century ago

 See the Corners, Colors and Characters that Casual Visitors Can’t!